Dr. Hornaday is a Hoosier through and through.

 As an Oral and Maxillofacial Surgeon, not only does Dr. Hornaday see patients daily in his office, but he also attends to patients that need care in a hospital setting; since returning to Indiana, he has been on staff at IU Health Ball Memorial Hospital in Muncie, IN.

-Dr. Hornaday is currently President of the East Central Indiana Dental Association and serves as a delegate on a state level to the Indiana Dental Association.
+Dr. Hornaday has served as President of the East Central Indiana Dental Association and as a delegate on a state level to the Indiana Dental Association.
 He holds active memberships in the Indiana Dental Association and the American Dental Association.

 He and his wife, Kristine, love animals, the outdoors, traveling, food and wine, and spending time with their dogs and horse.